Effort Certification Reporting

 - Research Office

 The Manager of Financial Compliance in the Research Office is responsible for ensuring that the University’s effort reporting system is compliant with federal government requirements and University policies.
 The Research Office has ten (10) days following the posting of a reporting period’s ending salary transactions to produce and release the reports to Departmental Effort Administrators.
 Electronic copies shall be retained by the Research Office, as required by sponsored agreements, usually three (3) years after the closeout or final payment of the project.

 - Departmental Effort Administrator

 Each academic department or unit which has employees paid from sponsored funding sources shall have one staff member assigned as the Departmental/Unit Effort Administrator.
 The Effort Administrator’s role is to facilitate the timely and accurate completion of their department’s effort reports.
-They shall be responsible for reviewing reports for errors in funding amounts and sources, distributing the reports to each individual for certification, making any necessary adjustments to salary allocations, and completing the reporting process prior to the deadline, which is sixty (60) days following the end of the reporting period.
+They shall be responsible for reviewing reports for errors in funding amounts and sources, distributing the reports to each individual for certification, making any necessary adjustments to salary allocations, and completing the reporting process prior to the deadline, which is sixty (60) days following the release of the reports.
 They shall also be responsible for requesting omitted reports when needed so that required reporting is accomplished for all employees.

 PIs who are involved in the allocation of salaries and wages to Sponsored Projects must understand the importance of effort reporting compliance as it relates to their obligations of proper grant management.
 Effort certification is a requirement of accepting federal awards.
 PIs shall be aware of their own levels of effort committed to Sponsored Projects and ensure that they have the ability to meet those commitments while simultaneously meeting their obligations to the University, to avoid over-committing themselves.
 They shall also communicate any substantial changes in effort to their department or college administrators in a timely manner.
 This includes effort changes for themselves as well as any other employees working on their Sponsored Projects.

 - Internal Audit